-Swiss Attorney General faces disciplinary inquiry
+Swiss Attorney General blasts disciplinary probe

+Swiss Attorney General Michael Lauber on Friday criticized an independent disciplinary investigation into his conduct relating to a football corruption investigation.

-An independent disciplinary investigation is to be opened against Swiss Attorney General Michael Lauber over several informal meetings with the head of the world soccer body FIFA, Gianni Infantino.
+The watchdog overseeing Swiss federal prosecutors has ordered a disciplinary investigation into Lauber over several informal meetings with the head of the world soccer body FIFA, Gianni Infantino.

+"It's not only a full-frontal assault on my person," he told reporters on Friday.
+"In my opinion, it's also an infringement on the independence of the Office of the Attorney General."

+Lauber believes "conspiracy theories" over his meetings with Infantino and presumptions of dishonesty are interfering with prosecutorial integrity ahead of a parliamentary vote over his re-election due in June.

-Lauber told a press conference on Friday that he would still run for a third term.
-Parliament is to decide in June whether or not to re-appoint him.
+He insisted on Friday that he would still run for a third term.
+Parliament is to decide whether or not to re-appoint him.

-The Attorney General was already under a preliminary investigation by the watchdog overseeing his office after media allegations in April of a third secret meeting with Infantino in 2017.
+The Attorney General is under a preliminary investigation by the watchdog overseeing his office after media allegations in April of a third secret meeting with Infantino in 2017.
 The Office of the Attorney General (OAG) has been investigating several cases of corruption involving Zurich-based FIFA, dating back to 2014 and the presidency of Sepp Blatter.

 Lauber has acknowledged two meetings with current FIFA president Infantino, saying they were intended to help coordinate the investigation.
 However, he claims no recollection of a third meeting.
 He has also denied accusations of lying or hiding information.